kidaled2/Time-Clone-Puzzle-Game/README.md

 > **Solve puzzles together with your past selves.**

-Time Clone is a puzzle game built around a time-clone mechanic.
+Temporal Echo is a puzzle game built around a time-clone mechanic.

 The player can record their actions and create clones that replay those actions.
 By cooperating with their past selves, players can solve puzzles that would otherwise be impossible to complete alone.